mtarnow/github-commit-bot/README.md

    sense to extend it with '... and the next day I committed'.
 As an example, the second sentence could describe what Albert did on the first day.

-   Example seeding string: "I started to work here on 22.10.2022.
+   Example seeding string: "I started working here on 22.10.2022.
 On that day I was sent to the farmers' market to buy some carrots."
 5. Set the n_commits variable to 0.